Henry8r8w/Self-Study-Notes/Computer Programs/CS 61 A - Berkley/L3_Control.md

 q, r = devide_exact(2013)   # python knows that d is 10

 ```
-- It is a common practice to write doc string and test it with python3 -m doctest -v yourscript.py where if you gave a wrongly expected output, your doctest will tell you so.
+- It is a common practice to write doc string and test it with python3 -m doctest -v yourscript.py where if you gave a wrongly expected output in the string itself, your doctest will tell you so.
 It's something to tryout during homework problems.
 FYI: without -v, there will be no visual dispaly, but if nothing appear, that still mean the function works
 ```python
 def divide_exact(n,d):
     """Return the quotietn adn the remainder of diviing N by D